amscott0/GrapplingGame/README.md

 Game bindings and info:
 - Basic movement: WASD keys controls movement, mouse movement controls camera,
-- Advanced movement: CTRL is dodge, SPACE is jump (space again in air to double-jump), SHIFT toggles sprint (on by default)
+- Advanced movement: CTRL is dodge, SPACE is jump (space again in air to double-jump), SHIFT toggles sprint (on by default), C key slides while sprinting
 - Grappling mechanics: Pressing left mouse button activates grapple (be sure to be looking at something), pressing the G key switches between grapple modes
 - Other: Quit the game by pressing the ESC key